 But the foundation is to give money to its primary charity, which is our Department of Family Medicine, which they always have, and other projects that they approve for the University of Oklahoma as long as they're within a seventy-five mile radius of Tulsa.
 Their giving has to be in seventy-five miles.
-The reason is they felt like this group of doctors, most of their patients came from within seventy-five miles.
+Doesn't matter who asks, they won't get anything unless they're within a seventy-five mile radius.
+The reason is they felt like this group of doctors, that most of their patients came from within seventy-five miles.
 So, they're giving back to the people who paid them money.
-So, they have given back, Marty, about \$65 million now, to the community.
-And they have given the University of Oklahoma a little over \$15 million, not counting the match, the state match on several chairs that they have.
+So, they have given back, Marty, about \$65, \$70 million now, to the community.
+And they have given the University of Oklahoma a little over \$15 million, not counting the match, the state match on several chairs that they have, they have given.

 So, we're now on what I call the third generation, or fourth generation of trustees.
 The original doctors chose their replacements-they chose their wives.
 Wives chose their successors, so they chose their children.
 Their children, in one case, has already chose, their child, so we're on fourth generation.
 None of the doctors are still alive.
-Two of their wives are still alive, but most of that whole first generation-again nine of them were OU graduates of family practice.
+Two, two of their wives are still alive, but most of that whole first generation-again nine of them were OU graduates of family practice.
 They have done a lot for this community.
 They've done a lot for the University of Oklahoma.
-As you know, we have the Founders Hall, we have the Founders Student Center, we have the Founders Lobby in the new Tandy Center.
-We have multiple endowed chairs of a million dollars from Founders; we have a lot of research money from Founder's that's here.
-So they've been very supportive of everything that the University of Oklahoma has done here in Tulsa.
+As you know, we sit on, we have the Founders Hall, we have the Founders Student Center, we have the Founders Lobby in the new Tandy Center.
+We have multiple endowed chairs of a million dollars from Founders; we have a lot of research money from Founders that's here.
+So, they've been very supportive of everything that the University of Oklahoma has done here in Tulsa.